Best Concert Ukulele Options – Acoustic, Electric & Budget

 • Cedar:

-Cedar is warmer than both spruce and mahogany, and is described as being very bass heavy.
+Cedar is warmer than both spruce and mahogany and is described as being very bass heavy.
 Great if you’re looking for a soft-sounding instrument, though it does lack some punch.
+Some premium ukes even feature solid cedar tops.

 • Rosewood:

-Rosewood is a mid-range focused wood, great if you’re looking for clarity and volume.
+Rosewood is a mid-range focused wood, which is great if you’re looking for clarity and volume.
 It does a phenomenal job of cutting through a mix, though like spruce it can sometimes sound brittle.

 • Maple:

 Maple, like rosewood, is renowned for its clarity.
-It’s similar to rosewood, but brighter.
-When used in a well-built instrument it’s arguably going to be one of the most defined instruments in a mix.
+It’s similar to rosewood but brighter.
+When used in a well-built instrument, it will arguably be one of the most defined instruments in a mix.

 Solid vs. Laminated Wood

-Something a lot of beginning musicians don’t know is that the wood used in instruments falls into two categories, laminate and solid.
+Something a lot of beginning musicians don’t know is that the wood used in musical instruments falls into two categories: laminate and solid.
 Laminate wood is thin pieces of wood glued together, while solid wood is literally a solid piece of wood.

-Laminate wood doesn’t resonate as well as a solid wood, so it has a lower representation of frequencies as well as less volume.
-Solid wood is louder and in virtually every situation will sound better, but it tends to cost more.
+Laminate wood doesn’t resonate as well as solid wood, so it has a lower representation of frequencies as well as less volume.
+Solid wood is louder, and in virtually every situation, it will sound better, but it tends to cost more.

 Some modern ukuleles use polycarbonate material, which is far more reliable and resistant to temperature and humidity changes.
 The downside is that it will sound different (not better or worse) compared to traditional wooden ukuleles.